jon-heard/obsidian-inline-scripts/README.md

 Shortcuts can also be defined in shortcut-files, to be added to the vault as notes.
 This requires a bit more work, but allows for better organization and sharing of shortcuts.
 Users can download prewritten shortcut-files into their vault, or write their own.
 See the tutorials "[Add an existing shortcut-file to a vault](#tutorial-add-an-existing-shortcut-file-to-a-vault)" and "[Create a new shortcut-file](#tutorial-create-a-new-shortcut-file)" for details.

-Finally, __Inline Scripts__ provides a number of ways to trigger shortcuts beyond typing them directly in the note, such as a panel where buttons can be added to trigger shortcuts as well as the ability to write links into a note that trigger a shortcut each time they are clicked.
+Finally, __Inline Scripts__ provides a number of ways to trigger shortcuts beyond typing them directly in the note.
+This includes a panel where buttons can be added to trigger shortcuts.
+It also includes the ability to write links into a note that trigger a shortcut each time they are clicked.
 See the tutorials "[Use the buttons panel to run shortcuts](#tutorial-use-the-buttons-panel-to-run-shortcuts)" and "[Add links to a note to run shortcuts](#tutorial-add-links-to-a-note-to-run-shortcuts)" for details.

 ***

 ## REFERENCE: Settings
+- __Open buttons view__ - When this button is clicked, the "Buttons panel" is added to the right sidebar of the Obsidian ui.
 - __Shortcut-files__ - A list of addresses (folder-paths and filenames) of notes containing shortcut-files.
     - The "Add shortcut-file" button adds a new entry for a shortcut-file address.
     - The "Import full library" button downloads and sets up the entire __Inline Scripts__ shortcut-file library into your vault.
 You can reimport to update your vault's library to the latest version.